 The History of Modern Hoofcare.

-when it comes to dealing with horse hoof problems and intelligent
+to dealing with horse hoof problems and intelligent preventative care.

 beliefs about hoofcare.

-started researching new hoofcare methods, we looked at what was
+before Keratex started researching new hoofcare methods, they looked at

-available within the traditional hoofcare armory.
-As scientists, we were
+what was available within the traditional hoofcare armory.
+As

 concerned that most traditional hoofcare products were in some way oil

-Because of our scientific appreciation of the structure of hoof horn it
+Because of their scientific appreciation of the structure of hoof horn it

 came as no surprise that tests with oil-based products showed